syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ### Customizing the tooltip label style

 The tooltip label style can be customized using the `LabelStyle` property.
-To define a `Style` for tooltip label, specify the style of TargetType as `TextBlock`.
+To define a `Style` for the tooltip label, specify the style of `TargetType` as `TextBlock.`

-The following code example explains applying the style for tooltip label.
+The following code example explains applying the style for a tooltip label.

 {% tabs %}